 Evercore Wealth does not charge performance-based fees.

-Evercore Wealth maintains discretionary investment advisory accounts for its affiliates Evercore Partners Services East, LLC, Evercore Group, LLC and Evercore Trust Company, N.A. for which either no investment management fee is charged, or a discounted fee applies.
+Evercore Wealth maintains discretionary and non-discretionary investment advisory accounts for its affiliates Evercore Partners Services East, LLC, Evercore Group, LLC and Evercore Trust Company, N.A. for which either no investment management fee is charged, or a discounted fee applies.

 Evercore Wealth may recommend or invest in, on a client’s behalf, pooled investment vehicles, limited partnerships or limited offerings which may be subject to performance–based fees payable to a third-party investment adviser, which is in addition to Evercore Wealth’s investment management fee.
 If applicable, any such fees and expenses are set forth in the offering documents of those investment vehicles.

 Evercore Wealth provides discretionary and non-discretionary investment advisory, financial planning and investment consulting services to high-net-worth individuals and associated trusts, estates, pension and profit sharing plans, endowments, foundations, charitable organizations, insurance companies, trust companies, and other legal entities, including affiliated entities.
 In addition, Evercore Wealth serves as the investment adviser to a registered investment company, EWMCX, and provides investment sub-advisory services to an insurance dedicated fund, the SALI Multi-Series Fund, L.P. as described in Item 4 of this brochure.

 As described in Item 4 above, Evercore Wealth also provides a model equity portfolio for another financial institution, which is a registered investment advisor.
 The model provided to this institution uses the same strategy used for the EWM Partner Investments LLC account, which is described in Item 6 of this brochure.
-The financial institution that uses the model equity portfolio does so at their own discretion; Evercore Wealth does not execute or facilitate any trading in relation to the model or the underlying accounts, nor does Evercore Wealth have any knowledge about the other financial institution’s clients.
+The financial institution that uses the model equity portfolio does so at their own discretion; Evercore Wealth does not execute or facilitate any trading in relation to providing the model or for the underlying accounts, nor does Evercore Wealth have any knowledge about the other financial institution’s clients.